kristinalillie/recipes/recipes/chicago-style-deep-dish-pizzas.md

 Bake until the top is golden and the cheese is bubbly and the crust is golden brown, about 30 minutes.
 Remove from the oven, slice and serve hot.

-## Chicago-style Deep Dish Pizza Dough:
+## Ingredients for Chicago-style Deep Dish Pizza Dough

 - 1 1/2 cups warm water (about 110 degrees F)
 - 1 (1/4-ounce) packages active dry yeast
 - 1 teaspoon sugar